stuartheenan-dcu/gitlesson/article.md

-“# How To Use Git to Manage Your Writing Project”
+# How To Use Git to Manage Your Writing Project
-#Introduction
+## Introduction
-First line of my intro
+_First line of my intro_